Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: The Class 5 Hamiltonian and R-matrix

 We can construct the monodromy and transfer matrices associated with this R-matrix in the usual way

-However, it was shown in \cite{StaudacherAhn,NietoGarcia:2021kgh} that the usual Algebraic Bethe Ansatz procedure cannot access the full Hilbert space when applied to non-diagonalisable transfer matrices.
-In fact, it is not only incapable of finding any of the generalised eigenvectors, but it also cannot find of finding all the eigenvectors of the transfer matrix.
+where the trace $\text{tr}_0$ is taken only over the auxiliary space, labelled as $0$.
+Although we are able to construct these objects, it was shown in \cite{StaudacherAhn,NietoGarcia:2021kgh} that the usual Algebraic Bethe Ansatz procedure cannot access the full Hilbert space when applied to non-diagonalisable transfer matrices.
+In fact, it is not only incapable of finding any of the generalised eigenvectors, but it also cannot find all the eigenvectors of the transfer matrix.
 Nevertheless, this does not mean that the monodromy and transfer matrices are completely useless for us, as we will see in the next section.